-At present we lack an understanding of the likely long term impacts of OA on benthic species, communities, and ecosystems and ecosystem services they provide (Riebesell and Gattuso 2014).
+At present we lack an understanding of the likely long-term impacts of OA on benthic species, communities, and ecosystems and consequences for the ecosystem services they provide (Riebesell and Gattuso 2014).
 As summarized by Gattuso et al. (2014), FOCE studies are specifically designed to begin to address these needs.
-The primary aim of this approach is to move from understanding short term, single organism responses to OA, to the community and ecosystem level, through the use of in situ experimental approaches involving natural benthic communities.
-FOCE experiments address some of the limitations of other approaches for in situ OA experiments, such as time series analyses of changes in communities resulting from changes in carbonate chemistry and in naturally high-CO2 analogue studies such as CO2 vents and seeps.
-FOCE enables the control of parameters that have been highlighted as potential shortcomings, or confounding variables in natural analogue studies, such as other uncontrolled environmental changes, large temporal variability (Kerrison et al. 2011), no control over treatment conditions or reference sites, and immigration of organisms into the study areas (Gattuso et al. 2014).
+The primary aim of this approach is to move from understanding short-term, single organism responses to OA, to the community and ecosystem level, through the use of in situ experimental approaches involving natural benthic communities.
+FOCE experiments address some of the limitations of other approaches for in situ OA experiments, such as time-series analyses of communities changes resulting from changes in carbonate chemistry and in naturally high-CO2 analogue studies such as CO2 vents and seeps.
+FOCE enables the control of parameters that have been highlighted as potential shortcomings, or confounding variables in natural analogue studies, such as other uncontrolled environmental changes, large temporal variability (Kerrison et al. 2011), lack of experimental replication and no control over treatment conditions or reference sites, and immigration of organisms into the study areas (Gattuso et al. 2014).
 FOCE experiments also complement other approaches such as experiments performed in aquaria, mesocosms, or by using natural environmental pH gradients.
-Andersson et al. (2015) and Gattuso et al. (2014) compare the strengths and weaknesses of different experimental approaches, including FOCE studies, and suggest that a combination of approaches are required to understand the impacts of OA at a range of spatial and temporal scales.
+Andersson et al. (2015) and Gattuso et al. (2014) compare the strengths and weaknesses of different experimental approaches, including FOCE studies, and suggest that a combination of approaches are required to understand the impacts of OA across a range of spatial and temporal scales.

 The primary capability of FOCE is to provide realistic scenarios to test the impacts of future acidification on benthic communities that incorporate natural variation in ecosystem conditions.
 FOCE is thus a holistic experimental approach that can enable the detection of both the direct and indirect effects of OA on species and processes, potentially providing a more comprehensive assessment of the ‘real-world’ outcomes of future ocean conditions than other approaches.
 Environmental conditions such as temperature, oxygen, light and natural food concentrations are difficult to mimic even in the most controlled laboratory experiment.
 Thus, FOCE is an ideal approach to help address current gaps in understanding of OA impacts, including long-term effects and confounding effects of multi-stressors seen in natural settings (Riebesell & Gattuso, 2015).
-An important goal of FOCE experiments is long term studies, from months to years, with previous experiments ranging from 10 days to 8 months (Table 1).
+An important advantage of FOCE experiments is the possibility of long term studies, from months to years, with previous experiments ranging from 10 days to 8 months (Table 1).
 An offshore sub-surface version, dpFOCE, operated continuously for 17 months in engineering tests.
-The potential exists to run long experiments, particularly now that the technology is proven and system design principles are well established.
+The potential exists to run long experiments, particularly now that the technology has been tested and system design principles are well established.
 One of the most promising capabilities regarding FOCE is the incorporation of multiple environmental factors into experiments.
 Some factors would be difficult to manipulate, such as warming a large volume of water flowing through a FOCE system (in combination with enriched CO2).
 Manipulating oxygen levels may be more achievable on the spatial and temporal scales of recent FOCE experiments.
 Investigating other factors such as contaminants may be achievable by deploying FOCE experiments in already polluted areas.
-The potential to conduct multi-factor experiments in a FOCE setting provides an exciting opportunity for future research.
+The potential to conduct multi-factorial experiments in a FOCE setting provides an exciting opportunity for future research.